unicode-org/message-format-wg/spec/syntax.md

 ### Selection

-A _selector_ selects a specific _pattern_ from a list of available _patterns_ in a _message_ based on the values of _expressions_.
+A _selector_ selects a specific _pattern_ from a list of available _patterns_ in a _message_ based on the value of its _expression_.
+A message can have multiple selectors.

-A message with a single selector:
+A message with a single _selector_:

     match {$count :number}
     when 1 {You have one notification.}
     when * {You have {$count} notifications.}

-A message with a single selector which is an invocation of a custom function `:platform`, formatted on a single line:
+A message with a single _selector_ which is an invocation of a custom function `:platform`, formatted on a single line:

     match {:platform} when windows {Settings} when * {Preferences}

-A message with a single selector and a custom `:hasCase` function which allows the message to query for presence of grammatical cases required for each variant:
+A message with a single _selector_ and a custom `:hasCase` function which allows the message to query for presence of grammatical cases required for each variant:

     match {$userName :hasCase}